manideep1116/Apache-by-Chef/README.md

 Notifies reminds to restart the apache2 after every resource.

 - Now we iterate through multiple steps for every site written in attribute.
-Attributes: Attrubutes supplies the details for recipes like site names and port numbers.
+Attributes: Attributes supplies the details for recipes like site names and port numbers.
 ```
 node['apache']['sites'].each do |site_name, site_data|
 document_root = "/srv/apache/#{site_name}"